lifepoint/lifepoint.github.io/upward/volleyball/index.md

 7th-8th Grade (TBD): 12:00pm-1:00pm<br>
 _*Dates and times may vary based upon gym availability._

 Clinic days will give players an opportunity to learn basic volleyball skills.
-With the use of age-appropriate curriculum and modified equipment, participants learn Volleyball fundamentals and social skills through a series of instructional circuits and developmental games.
+With the use of age-appropriate curriculum and modified equipment, participants learn volleyball fundamentals and social skills through a series of instructional circuits and developmental games.
 Players will be evaluated during this time and placed on a team accordingly.

 **Important Dates:**
 - February 28 and March 7 - Clinics